Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 ?? better example
 ?? better move to § 9.4

-If your code is expected to possibly raise an exception, either the enveloping function must be postfixed with `raises`, or you can enclose the code like this:
+If your code is expected to possibly raise an error (exception), either the enveloping function must be postfixed with `raises`, or you can enclose the code like this:
 ```py
     try:
         # possible dangerous code